TharushaVJ/CS4533-Parallel-and-Concurrent-Programming/Lab 2/README.md

 * **Riders** arrive at exponentially distributed intervals (**mean = 30 seconds**)
 * **Buses** arrive at exponentially distributed intervals (**mean = 20 minutes**)

+Note: since waiting for 20 minutes is not ideal for a simulation, we scaled down 20 minutes to 20 seconds and 30 seconds to 0.5 seconds proportionally.

 ### Simulation Rules

 * When a bus arrives, **all waiting riders** can board (up to a **maximum capacity of 50**).